archbardinexile/BGCL/options/items/weapons.md

 **1d8 bludgeoning.
 Reach, special.**

 This magic weapon grants a +1 bonus to attack and damage rolls made with it.
 While holding it, you can take a bonus action to cause it to shed bright light and disperse fog in a 30-foot radius and shed dim light for an additional 30 feet.
-The fog reforms behind you as you move through it.
 The wielder can extinguish the light as a bonus action.

 The weapon has 4 charges.
 When you hit with a melee attack using the flail, you can expend 1 charge to deal an extra ***1d8 radiant*** damage to the target.
 The weapon regains 1d4 expended charges daily at dawn.